daramos/simple_csv/README.md

-# Simple CSV Parser
+# Simple CSV Library
 [![Build status](https://api.travis-ci.org/daramos/simple_csv.png)](https://travis-ci.org/daramos/simple_csv)

-This is a CSV (delimiter can be changed) parser with a focus on:
+This is a CSV (delimiter can be changed) reader with a focus on:
   1. Simplicity
   2. Robustness
   3. Performance (to a lesser extent)